FISHWONGY/FISHWONGY.github.io/content/about.md

 ---
-title: About Fish Wong
+title: About Yu Wong
 ---
-Data Analyst based in London after pursuing a master degree @LSE.
+Data Engineer based in London after pursuing a master degree @LSE.

-I enjoy telling story through data.
+I enjoy working with data, talking about data architecture and telling story through data.

 Also love photography, read and sleep.